LLNL/RAJA/docs/sphinx/code_organization.rst

 needed for a particular configuration and build of the RAJA code.

-RAJA traversals, reductions, and execution policies for individual programming model backends are defined in header files that live in subdirectories of the 'include/RAJA' directory.
-Currently, these directories are:
+RAJA traversals, reductions, and execution policies for individual programming models are defined in header files that live in subdirectories of the 'include/RAJA' directory.
+Currently, these directories are as follows (their names are descriptive of the programming model supported by their contents):

   * exec-cilk
   * exec-cuda